Prospective Graduate Students

 Graduate students are expected to pursue their own research questions tied to themes of ecophysiology, community ecology, and global change ecology.
 Because of this, I expect you to provide ideas and interests for future work as part of your graduate application.

 Please contact me well in advance of the deadline so we have time to get to know each other and discuss your ideas.
 I encourage prospective graduate students to apply for internal and national fellowships.
-Please email me your CV (firstname.lastname@example.org) in addition to submitting the graduate interest form prior to your official application to the FSU Biology.
-You can view application info about the graduate program in FSU Biology here.
-I accept applications through FSU Biology in the Ecology and Evolution research area.
+Please email me your CV and research interests (email@example.com) prior to your official application.
+You can view application info about FSU's graduate program in Biology here.
+I accept applications in the Ecology and Evolution research area.

 Prospective Undergraduate Students and Volunteers